notTyche/notTyche/README.md

 - 🔭 I’m currently studying on University of Calabria
 - 👯 I’m looking to collaborate on [Nefele Desktop][1]
 - 💬 I’m Interested in:
-  - UI design
+  - Data Science
   - AI
-  - Web Projects
+  - Statistics
-  - Security and Processing of Personal Data
+  - Math

 ## 📬 Get in touch
 - Linkedin: [https://www.linkedin.com/in/matteo-perfidio-730420208/][5]